openGeeksLab/PoAS/README_eng.md

 Miners have their own Workers canvassing “votes” for them throughout the network and use those votes to compete for generating blocks.
 Any user could be a Miner.<br>

 3. Worker<br>
 Workers work for the Miners to detect the Voters nearby and send a “canvass” request as soon as possible.
-Workers are mostly running on the network terminals by being embedded into the client Apps or web browsers.<br><br>
+Workers are mostly running on the network terminals by being embedded into the client Apps or web sources.<br><br>

 The network scheme is shown as below:<br>
 ![Alt text](/res/charactors.jpg)<br>